certhub/certhub/doc/certhub-cert-reload@.service.8.rst

 **certhub-cert-reload@.service**

+**certhub-cert-reload@.path**

 Description
 -----------

-A service which reloads tls servers after a certificate has changed on the filesystem.
+A service which reloads specified tls servers.

+A path unit which runs the service unit whenever the exported certificate has changed on the filesystem.

 The instance name (systemd instance string specifier ``%i``) is used as the basename of the configuration and the certificate file.